wemake-services/wemake-vue-template/template/docs/template/configuration.md

 2. We configure `nuxt` app with the help of [`dotenv-module`](https://github.com/nuxt-community/dotenv-module)
 3. We configure our `docker` image with the help of [`env_file`][env] option

-It is possible that you may miss `config/.env` file, because it is ignored and excluded from `git`.
+It is possible that you may miss `config/.env` file because it is ignored and excluded from `git`.
-In this case you will just need to copy `config/.env.template` and fill in all values that you need:
+In this case, you will just need to copy `config/.env.template` and fill in all values that you need:

 ```bash